axu930/axu930.github.io/index.markdown

 Hi, I'm Alex!

 Currently I'm in the process of wrapping up my PhD in mathematics at Columbia University, where I am fortunate to be advised by Prof. Francesco Lin.
+Previously I did my undergrad at UC Santa Barbara under the supervision of Prof. Xianzhe Dai.